Scott O’Brien

 University of Wollongong Academic Tutor

-Roles were assisting student with lab tasks, providing class assistance and demonstrations to assist teach course material and help students develop their programming skills.
-Marked exams and provided feedback.
-Subjects tutored were:
+Roles were assisting students with lab tasks, providing class assistance and demonstrations to assist teach course material and provide to students of procedural programming, interacting systems, and systems administration.

 UTBox Systems Engineer